 Parameters can be in any order.

-e.g. if the command specifies n/NAME p/PHONE_NUMBER
+e.g. if the command specifies n/NAME p/PHONE_NUMBER, p/PHONE_NUMBER n/NAME is also acceptable.

-e.g. if the command specifies exit 123
+e.g. if the command specifies exit 123, it will be interpreted as exit.

 If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

-Help command supports two input formats which allows for more flexibility when you want to seek help:
+helpHelp command supports two input formats which allows for more flexibility when you want to seek help:

 Format: help [COMMAND_KEYWORD]